 Board member since 2008, treasurer since 2009.
 Social welfare worker for 15 years and passionate about my community and violence prevention motivates me to be part of the solution.
 I enjoy working with a strong, dedicated team and board to educate our community and support victims/survivors of violence and sexual assault.

-Hannah comes to the Board of the Centre Against Violence having pursued a diversified career working in highly regarded policy, law, communications, management consulting, development, corporate governance and executive advisory positions in public, private and not-for-profit sectors.
+Hannah joined the Board of the Centre Against Violence in 2016 having worked in policy, law, communications, governance and executive advisory positions in public, private and not-for-profit sectors.